hebbarshriya/AIML-Project-Series/Project2[Basic-Q-&-A-Bot-for-College-Admission]/rasaChat/README.md

 ## Features

 - **Intuitive Conversations**: Capable of understanding and responding to a variety of queries related to college admissions.
-- **Course and Program Information**: Provides information about the courses and programs offered by the college.
+- **Guided Procedures**: Provides step-by-step instructions for the admission process.
+- **Status Checks**: Allows users to inquire about the status of their application.
 - **Deadline Information**: Offers information on important deadlines for applications.
 - **Campus Facilities**: Shares details about the facilities available on campus.
 - **Contact Information**: Provides contact details for the admissions office.
 - **Scholarship Information**: Guides users on available scholarships and financial aid.
+- **Course Information**: Provides details about course duration, eligibility, and available seats.
 - **Custom Responses**: Ability to handle custom queries and provide relevant information.

-## Example Queries
+## Queries which can be answered

 Here are some example queries the chatbot can answer: